 ◆Message from Cocktail Designer Koji Nammoku◆

 The Gourmet course lets guests enjoy the facilities of the hotel.
 Treat yourself to seasonal kaiseki cuisine for dinner, then head over to the bar.
 Here you can enjoy cocktails, mocktails, and whiskey.
 For a wake-up late in the morning, the chef’s famed Eggs Benedict are recommended.
-After checking out, take in art as you sip coffee in the spacious atrium.
+After checking out, take in art in the spacious atrium.
 Why not treat yourself to a relaxing time appreciating art and fine dining?

 Hanasanshou is recommended as a dinner spot for hotel guests.
 Hanasanshou is a Japanese restaurant that fuses Japanese and modern styles.
 As it is also popular with gourmands other than hotel guests, it may be full when you drop by, so please make a reservation.
 Not only can diners enjoy food that looks as good as it tastes, but also they can also take in the view of the city from the 25th floor.